Cleaning fish is probably the least enjoyable part of the catch-clean-cook-eat process, but it must be done.

 Always wear a cut-proof fishing glove when cleaning fish - obviously on the hand that isn't holding the knife (yes, I've seen it done).

-But back to cleaning fish.
-So now with the fish lying limp and bloodless, and with your tools for cleaning fish to hand, you can now begin cleaning the fish.
+But back to the job in hand.
+With the fish lying limp and bloodless, and with your tools for cleaning fish to hand, you can now begin gutting the fish.

 You’ll need to remove the fish's internal organs first, as the bacteria living in the gut will rapidly cause the flesh to deteriorate if you don’t.

-Cleaning fish can be a messy business, but with practice this fish cleaning method will make light work of it.
+Cleaning fish can be a messy business, but with practice this method of cleaning fish will make light work of it.

 Some fish lend themselves more to the filleting approach than others.
 It's largely a matter of body shape.